Skip to main content

 Ruled out

 Manual AWS console configuration.
-Non-reproducible, impossible to audit, and creates snowflake environments that can't be recreated reliably.
-Never the right call.
+Non-reproducible, impossible to audit, and you end up with snowflake environments no one can recreate when something breaks.

 Is this the right blueprint for you?